ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 Note: Don't grind them - whole peppercorns in stock, grind for sausage

+Step 2: Simmering

 Bring to a simmer.
 Not a rolling boil - that makes the stock cloudy and bitter.
 Just gentle bubbles.

 Skim the scum off the top for the first 30 minutes.
 This is coagulated proteins and impurities.
 Gross but necessary.

 Let it simmer for 24-36 hours.
-Add water when it gets low.
 The longer you cook it, the richer it gets.

-Some people go 48 hours.
-I think that's excessive, but you do you.
+Evaporation loss during simmer: ~20% = 4 quarts lost

+After simmering: ~16 quarts of rich stock remaining

+Step 3: Straining & Reduction

 Strain it through cloth.
 Cheesecloth or clean linen.
 Throw away the solids - they've given everything they have.

-Reduce it by half.
-Boil it down until it's thick and syrupy.
-You end up with "bone glace" - super concentrated stock.
+Return the liquid to the pot.

+Boil it down by half until it coats the back of a spoon.
+This is the reduction step - you're concentrating the flavor.

+16 quarts reduced by 50% = 8 quarts Master's Glace

+Master's Glace Characteristics

+Deep brown color, coats spoon when cooled

+Intense savory flavor (umami bomb)

+Sets to jelly when refrigerated

+Sells for 5 gp per quart (premium product)

 Aromatics Cost for Stock
 Ingredient	Amount	Cost